Ashu-1808/AWS--/EC2.md

 # EC2 [Elastic Compute Cloud]
 ```
-Amazon EC2 is a foundational service within the compute domain of AWS
+-Amazon EC2 is a foundational service within the compute domain of AWS
-It falls under IaaS
+-It falls under IaaS
-Using ec2 we can create virtual machine
+-Using ec2 we can create virtual machine
-virtualmachine / Instance / VM / server
+-virtualmachine / Instance / VM / server
-EC2 is a region specific service
+-EC2 is a region specific service
-You can create 20 instances per region
+-You can create 20 instances per region
 ```
 ## steps to create Instance *
 ```